MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

   1. **Power Apps portal login**</br>
     With Power Apps portal logins, total number of logins would be 100 \* 30 = 3000 (as each user is logging in once every day) and customer will need to purchase capacity for 3000 logins for the website.

-### If I create a Power Pages website that can potentially be used by 100,000 authenicationusers, however in a given month it will only be used by 5,000 users (out of the 100,000).
+### If I create a Power Pages website that can potentially be used by 100,000 authenicated users, however in a given month it will only be used by 5,000 users (out of the 100,000).
 Do I need to purchase authenticated per user capacity for 100,000 users or 5,000 users?
-Power Pages authenticated per users/website is licensed based on the number of unique authenticated users who access the site in a month.
+Power Pages authenticated per user/website is licensed based on the number of unique authenticated users who access the site in a month.
 In this example, the customer should purchase capacity for 5,000 users.
 The same is true if the users are anonymous and not authenticated.

 ### Do I require additional licensing for Power Pages content delivery network (CDN) and web application firewall (WAF) capabilities?